mlogan914/mlogan914.github.io/_pages/services.md

 ## Who it’s for
 You’ll get the most value if you:
-- Feel overwhelmed by the amount/complexity of your data.
+- Feel overwhelmed by the amount or complexity of your data
-- Aren’t sure how data really moves between people and systems.
+- Aren’t sure how data really moves between people and systems
-- Want a clear, unbiased view **before** buying tools or hiring more staff.
+- Want a clear, unbiased view **before** buying tools or hiring more staff

+This audit is especially valuable for:
+- Teams in complex, highly regulated environments (e.g., healthcare, life sciences, manufacturing)
+- Organizations with cross-team data flows spanning multiple systems, vendors, or locations

 ---

 ## Outcomes (examples)
-- Identified **40% duplicate effort** in weekly reporting and removed it.
+- Identified **40% duplicate effort** in recurring reporting and removed it
-- Uncovered hidden dependencies delaying key milestones.
+- Uncovered hidden dependencies delaying project milestones
-- Gave leadership a clear focus for **highest-ROI** fixes.
+- Gave leadership a clear focus for **highest-ROI** process improvements

 ---

 ## Why it works
-- **No tech overhaul** — This is advisory, not an implementation project.
+- **No tech overhaul** — This is advisory, not an implementation project
-- **Approachable & visual** — Plain-language explanations and diagrams anyone can follow.
+- **Approachable & visual** — Plain-language explanations and diagrams anyone can follow
-- **Actionable** — You walk away with a prioritized plan, not a vague wishlist.
+- **Actionable** — You walk away with a prioritized plan, not a vague wishlist

 ---

 ## About me
 I’m **Melanie Logan** — a Data Platform Engineer (and former Statistical Programmer).

 I help teams cut through data chaos by uncovering how their data truly moves across systems, then guiding them toward smarter, more scalable decisions.
+My experience spans both highly regulated environments and fast-paced industries, giving me the ability to adapt recommendations to your specific context.

 ---

 ## Next step
 - 📧 Email: **[hello@nexaform.io](mailto:hello@nexaform.io)**
 - 📅 Book a free 30-minute consultation
 - 📄 Receive a fixed-fee proposal with clear scope and deliverables

+---

+> *All services are offered independently, using my own time, tools, and resources, and are not performed on behalf of or in affiliation with my current employer.*

 ---